10 Marvelous Moon Crafts and Activities For Kids

 - Label moon phases.

-Best moon craft decoration idea
+Best moon craft for preschoolers and kids

 Here’s another paper plate moon craft idea!
 Transform a regular paper plate into a sweet crescent moon and star decoration for your room at home or school.
-How cute is this idea?
-Learn how to make this moon craft from Easy Peasy and Fun.

 Best low-prep moon phase activities for kids